swizzin/docs.swizzin.ltd/docs/dev/structure.md

 This directory contains all reusable helper functions.

-These can be organised by applications, or by specific purposes.
+These can be organized by applications, or by specific purposes.

 Please make sure to create adequate documentation about the parameters, outputs and return codes.